qossmic/deptrac/README.md

 Typically usecases are:

 - caring about layers in different architectures (tier, hexagonal, ddd, ...)
-- caring about dependencies between different kinds of services (infrastructure services / domain services / entities / dto's / ...)
+- caring about dependencies between different kinds of services (infrastructure services / domain services / entities / DTOs / ...)
 - caring about coupling to third party code like composer vendors, frameworks, ...
 - enforcing naming conventions
 - ...

 Typically software has more than just one view.
-**It's totally fine to use multiple depfiles, to take care about different architectural views.**
+**It is possible to use multiple depfiles, to take care about different architectural views.**

 ## Collectors